onap/dcaegen2/docs/sections/architecture.rst

 Capabilities
 ------------
 Data Collection Analytics and Events (DCAE) is the data collection and analysis subsystem of ONAP.
-Its functions include collection of FCAPs data from the network entitiess (VNFs, PNFs, etc), normalization and transportation of data, analysis of data, and generations of ONAP events which can be received by other ONAP components such as Policy for subsequent operations.
+Its functions include among other things the collection of FCAPs data from the network entitiess (VNFs, PNFs, etc).It provides also a framework for the  normalization of data format, the transportation of data, analysis of data, and generations of ONAP events which can be received by other ONAP components such as Policy for subsequent operations like closed loops.
 DCAE consists of DCAE Platform components and DCAE Services components.
 The following list shows the details of what are included in ONAP R1
+When VM is indicated, it means that the components runs on its own VM on the platform.
+DCAE platform is based both on virtual machines (VM) and containers.

 - DCAE Platform
     - Core Platform